 The GLI Plan is a defined benefit plan with several components.
 The natural death benefit is equal to the employee's covered compensation rounded to the next highest thousand and then doubled.
 The accidental death benefit is double the natural death benefit.
 In addition to basic natural and accidental death benefits, the plan provides additional benefits provided under specific circumstances that include the following: accidental dismemberment benefit, seatbelt benefit, repatriation benefit, felonious assault benefit, and accelerated death benefit option.
 The benefit amounts are subject to a reduction factor.
 The benefit amount reduces by 25% on January 1 following one calendar year of separation.
 The benefit amount reduces by an additional 25% on each subsequent January 1 until it reaches 25% of its original value.
 For covered members with at least 30 years of service credit, the minimum benefit payable was set at \$8,000 by statute in 2015.
 This will be increased annually based on the VRS Plan 2 cost-of-living adjustment calculation.
-The minimum benefit adjusted for the COLA was \$8,984 as of June 30, 2023.
+The minimum benefit adjusted for the COLA was \$9,254 as of June 30, 2024.

 The contribution requirements for the GLI Plan are governed by \$51.1-506 and \$51.1-508 of the Code of Virginia, as amended, but may be impacted as a result of funding provided to state agencies and school divisions by the Virginia General Assembly.
 The total rate for the GLI Plan was 1.34% of covered employee compensation.
 This was allocated into an employee and an employer component using a 60/40 split.
 The employee component was 0.80% (1.34% x 60%) and the employer component was 0.54% (1.34% x 40%).
 Employers may elect to pay all or part of the employee contribution; however, the employer must pay all of the employer contribution.
-Each employer's contractually required employer contribution rate for the year ended June 30, 2023 was 0.54% of covered employee compensation.
-This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2021.
+Each employer's contractually required employer contribution rate for the year ended June 30, 2024 was 0.54% of covered employee compensation.
+This rate was the final approved General Assembly rate, which based on an actuarially determined rate from an actuarial valuation as of June 30, 2021.
 The actuarially determined rate, when combined with employee contributions, was expected to finance the costs of benefits payable during the year, with an additional amount to finance any unfunded accrued liability.
-Contributions to the GLI Plan from the entity were \$13,944 and \$10,850 for the years ended June 30, 2023 and June 30, 2022, respectively.
+Contributions to the GLI Plan from the entity were \$16,869 and \$13,944 for the years ended June 30, 2024 and June 30, 2023, respectively.

-In June 2022, the Commonwealth made a special contribution of approximately \$30.4 million to the Group Life Insurance Plan.
-This special payment was authorized by a budget amendment included in Chapter 1 of the 2022 Appropriation Act, and is classified as a non-employer contribution.
+In June 2023, the Commonwealth made a special contribution of approximately \$10.1 million to the Group Life Insurance Plan.
+This special payment was authorized by Chapter 2 of Acts of Assembly of 2022, Special Session I, as amended by Chapter 769, 2023 Acts of Assembly Reconvened Session, and is classified as a special employer contribution.
+The entity's proportionate share is reflected in the financial statements.